Improving Focus And Confidence: Exercise For ADHD

 How can ADHD affect everyday life?

 ADHD's greatest source of trouble can come from the struggle to concentrate, engage, and control impulses.
 In infancy and young childhood, these issues might not be terribly problematic, but in adulthood, each of these symptoms can have long-lasting consequences, including addiction, debt, job loss, or isolation from peers.
-Over time, the effects of these manifestations can prompt the onset of depression, anxiety, and other mood disorders, creating an even greater seed of discord in one's life.
+Over time, the effects of these manifestations can prompt the onset of depression, anxiety, and other mood disorders, planting an even greater seed of discord in one's life.

 What are the treatment options?